Quantum-Accelerators/quacc/docs/user/wflow_syntax.md

     All `Electron` and `Lattice` objects behave as normal Python functions when the necessary arguments are supplied.
 However, if the `#!Python ct.dispatch` command is used, the workflow will be dispatched to the Covalent server for execution and monitoring.

     !!!
-Tip
+Important

-        Make sure you run `covalent start` in the terminal before running the examples below.
+        If you haven't done so yet, make sure you started the Covalent server with `covalent start` in the command-line.

+        Also make sure you have specified `"covalent"` as the `WORKFLOW_ENGINE` in your [quacc settings](../basics/settings.md).

     ```python
     import covalent as ct